c-jeremy/sue/README.md

 ## 📝 Project History

-Sue began as a solution to improve the performance of the XiYue platform, starting with basic API integrations and evolving into a comprehensive system with features like:
+Sue began as a solution to improve the performance of the Seiue platform, starting with basic API integrations and evolving into a comprehensive system with features like:
 - Automated session management
 - Optimized file transfers
 - Enhanced UI/UX design